 You can use this type of aquarium salt to maintain Magnesium concentrations in saltwater tanks.
-That is necessary for marine aquariums that contain stony corals that slowly become depleted.
+This is great for marine aquariums that contain stony corals that slowly become depleted.

 How Does Salt Work In Your Aquarium?

 Epsom salt for Betta fish is used as a laxative as well.
-The treated water is absorbed into the fish and helps it to expel wastes.
+The treated water is absorbed by the fish and helps it to expel wastes.

-Betta fish Epsom salt treatment can also be absorbed in the fish to help reduce bloating or swelling.
+Betta fish Epsom salt treatment can also be absorbed by the fish to help reduce bloating or swelling.
 The reduction of water allows your pet to return to normal size.

 Sodium chloride, or table salt (NaCl), is used as seasoning and preservative for foods.
 The product should not be used for a salt bath for your Betta fish, though.

 Table salt has added compounds like iodine.
 It also has anti-caking agents mixed in to prevent it from clumping in the shaker.
 Those mixes can introduce harmful compounds like cyanide.

 Sea salt contains sodium chloride along with salts or trace elements.
 Marine salt is another name for this salt, and it has many uses for saltwater aquariums.